jayedaye94/week14hw/README.md

 - Run terraform processes to initialize the provider and backend.

 - Setup your VPC, subnets, and HA VPN.
 With the correct naming schemes, adequate subnets, and regions.
-Create these process for your networks section....
+Create these processes for your networks section....
 	- Two HA VPN gateway, two VPC network, two subnets for each VPC network, two routers, four tunnels, four router interfaces (two interfaces for router1/tunnel1-2 & two interfaces for router2/tunnel3-4), then four router peers (two peers for router1 & two peers for router 2).

 - Repeat this process for the other client as well.
 With different naming schemes.